 Applications for IBCLC Retired Status

-There is a one-time fee for the IBCLC Retired status, due when you submit your application:
+There is a one-time fee for the IBCLC Retired status, due when submitting your application:

 - $75 for Tier 1